abooij/wiwikwlhott/faq.rst

 .. todo:: add an example of this intuition obtained from univalence

-So let me say at least this: *if* one is interested in arbitrary types, rather than restricting to sets, univalence leads the way, either directly or indirectly.
+*If* one is interested in arbitrary types, rather than restricting to sets, univalence leads the way, either directly or indirectly.
+It clarifies how the identity types behave, and has a clear geometric understanding.
+It yields results that are natural and correspond very well with common mathematical language.

 .. todo:: Is this all we can say?
 This answer seems a bit
           incoherent...
 "What is the final answer?"